Watch Live Now Streaming Click Here

 what is Biblical fasting

-Isaiah 58 is a great starting point for understanding what fasting looks like.
-It helps us to see that the things we so often think of as important pertaining to a fast are not necessarily what God prizes most.
-In our fasting, we intentionally strip away something that has become vital to our everyday existence.
-In most cases, that is limiting or omitting food and secular pleasures for a period of time, but Isaiah points out that God is looking for a particular posture of the heart.
+Isaiah 58 is a great starting point to understand biblical fasting.
+When we fast, we intentionally strip away something that we’ve become attached to.
+This can look like limiting or omitting food and/or secular pleasures for a period of time.
+When we do this, Isaiah notes that God is looking for a particular posture of the heart.

 Biblical Fasting